 Experience Indigenous cuisine in Ontario

-Staples in traditional Indigenous cuisine include native and seasonal species present in the traditional territory, such as game meat like bison or elk, freshwater fish including salmon and trout, root vegetables, wild rice, maple, local berries and various teas.
+Staples in traditional Indigenous cuisine include native and seasonal species present in the traditional territory, such as game meat like bison or elk and freshwater fish, including salmon and trout.
+The three sisters: beans, corn and squash, as well as wild rice, maple, local berries and various teas also feature in Indigenous cooking.

 Search for more Indigenous Experiences across Ontario by region or by activity.